About CCB - The University of Tulsa

 • Students may participate in a large variety of student organizations that supplement their coursework, while providing community service and professional networking opportunities.

-• Friends of Finance is a professional organization that brings leading executives of national and international companies to the UTulsa campus eight times per year to share their knowledge and explore important business issues.
+• Friends of Finance is a professional organization that brings leading executives of national and international companies to the UTulsa campus throughout the year to share their knowledge and explore important business issues.
 These luncheons are attended by an average of 400 business executives, faculty and students.

-• The college offers accelerated degree plans including a 3+3 B.S.B.A. and law degree which enables a student to complete both degrees in six years, a 4+1 accounting undergraduate and master’s program which allows a student to complete both degrees and become eligible to take the CPA exam in five years and a 3+1.5 program which allows a student to complete a bachelor’s degree in a business discipline and a Master of Business Administration in four-and-a-half years.
+• The college offers accelerated degree plans including a 3+3 B.S.B.A. and law degree which enables a student to complete both degrees in six years, and a 4+1 accounting undergraduate and master’s program which allows a student to complete both degrees and become eligible to take the CPA exam in five years.